National Debt Could More than Double the Size of the Economy

 Although GAO’s projections are based on estimates from CBO that were issued last year, their findings are similar to recent reporting from CBO that focuses on the structural factors driving an imbalance between spending and revenues:

-- Consider alternative approaches to the current debt limit.
+- Consider replacing the debt limit.

 GAO’s findings add to a chorus of nonpartisan evidence and analysis showing that action is needed to improve our fiscal outlook so that the country can meet future challenges, invest in the next generation, and build a strong and inclusive economy.